Finding a Minnesota Family Law Attorney You Can Trust

 Choosing an Experienced Family Law Attorney

-Clients must understand: They make the decisions, not the attorney.
+Clients must understand that they make the decisions, not the attorney.
 The rules require the attorney to educate the client and provide all relevant information on family law matters so that they can make informed decisions in their case.
+Further, stay aware of billing and continue to evaluate the competence and honesty of your attorney throughout the representation.

 For more information on legal issues in this area, including divorce, alimony or spousal maintenance, child support, child custody, and more, see our overview of family law.